 Teachers’ have dual professional roles, and the need to maintain their industry knowledge as well as their pedagogical skills

 Providers should consider the simulated and authentic practice of workplace skills

 Providers need to offer industry-standard resources and learning environments for vocational courses

 Providers need to develop a curriculum that prepares learners for further study and careers, not just for their immediate jobs.

 Essentially, the planning of the curriculum is the most important aspect in addressing these conclusions.
 We have already seen from the publication of OfSTED's new Education Inspection Framework that a new judgement, "Quality of Education" is going to be central to inspections from September 2019.
 Inspectors will focus on Curriculum Intent, Implementation and Impact.

-- The knowledge, skills and behaviours that learners have to develop
+The knowledge, skills and behaviours that learners have to develop

-- How and what you are going to deliver
+How and what you are going to deliver

 How you are going to measure the impact of your delivery

 How you are going to sequence the curriculum The sequence of a curriculum is also hugely important.
 It cannot just be a vague timetable to events.
 There needs to be detail.
 What are you going to deliver and when?
 What KSB's does the activity cover.
 How will it help develop the skills and knowledge required by learners?
 What resources are you going to use?

 how carefully leaders have thought about the sequence of teaching knowledge and skills to build on what learners already know and can do.